 Consequences would be confined to the equine industries and would probably not continue after a definitive diagnosis was established.
 This scenario is unlikely since the vast majority of infections are subclinical or clinical signs if observed, are very mild.
 The disease would not establish in New Zealand since it is not contagious and the vector (Culicoides midges) is not known to be present.

 (1) It is recommended the measures for EE be removed.
 No specific measures are necessary.

-7.13 Equine herpesvirus-1 (abortigenic and paralytic forms)
+8.13 Equine herpesvirus-1 (EHV-1)